Jack465/Bluetooth-RGB-Project/readme.md

 The schematic and layout for the PCB is probably atrocious, however, it worked when I was testing it so I don't mind.

+I have included the complied APK in this repository.

 ## Parts Used

 For this project, I used very few parts, I have listed them out below: